Hinata Hyuga: Reception

 Hinata is a popular character among Naruto fans, ranking tenth in the first annual character popularity poll, sixth in both the second and third, 12th in the fourth, ninth in the fifth, 13th in the sixth, and tenth in the seventh.
 Amy McNulty of Anime News Network complimented the voice work of Stephanie Sheh for "simultaneously conveying the character's shyness, anxiety and determination".
 Hinata merchandise has been released, including figurines.
 In a poll from 2021, Hinata was voted as the fourth most popular character in Boruto: Naruto Next Generations.
+In 2023, in the first global poll, Hinata was found to be the franchise's tenth most popular character overall, and the second most popular female character behind Sakura Haruno.

 Reviewing one of the series' early story arcs, Carl Kimlinger of Anime News Network said that her fight stimulated her "determination to change" because of her weak personality.
 IGN's Charles White enjoyed Hinata's character arc in the first anime series, praising how she fought alone in order to save Naruto from the antagonist Jiga.
 During the series' final arc, Chris Beveridge of The Fandom Post liked the way Hinata supported Naruto and helped him to keep fighting against their enemies alongside her.
 Critic Yukari Fujimoto stated that Hinata, along with other female characters, prioritized love, treating it as more important than excelling as a ninja.
 After seeing her in the series' Part II for the first time, Jason Thompson enjoyed Hinata's design and expected that she and Naruto would form a couple in the future.
 For the finale, Ramsey Isler of IGN stated that while Hinata and Naruto ending up together was not a surprise, it nonetheless disappointed some fans who wanted Naruto to start a relationship with Sakura Haruno.